Swifty Receiver

 }

-In either case, if you are trying to run locally, you need to add the following environment variables.
+In either case, if you are trying to run locally (i.e. outside of GKE), you need to add the following environment variables.

 - name: GOOGLE_APPLICATION_CREDENTIALS